Space Cadet

 Marina Theatre 2149 Chestnut St., San Francisco

-Claire Denis adds a new visual dimension to her work with this lyrical adaptation of Herman Melville’s allegorical Billy Budd, which shifts from the battling British navy of 1797 to […]
+Claire Denis adds a new visual dimension to her work with this lyrical adaptation of Herman Melville’s allegorical Billy Budd, which shifts from the battling British navy of 1797 to the superfluous French Foreign Legion of 1999.
+On the African coast, in a nameless country of paradisiacal beauty and hellish poverty, a detachment of legionnaires—all […]

 Special Screening: Power Ballad